Shareworks Global Intelligence newsletter provides an overview of recent changes affecting employee share plans globally.

 Subscribe to our monthly updates and never miss an issue!

 We have made some exciting changes to our monthly Shareworks Global Intelligence newsletter.
 Starting with this month’s newsletter, you will receive updates for all countries, regardless of your subscription.This will help you stay ahead globally!
-You can easily skip to the countries you are currently subscribed to by using the spotlight icon below.

 We also want your feedback!
 To ensure we are continuously enhancing our products and solutions, to better help you access the information you need, we are planning to set up a few interviews with clients and our user experience (UX) team.
 If you would like to be a participant in our UX survey, please send us a note and we can coordinate a time that works for you.

 Please find below the Shareworks Global Intelligence overview of certain changes affecting employee share plans globally.
 This issue also highlights certain upcoming global filing and reporting requirements (for the parent company or local company).

 As always, please feel free to contact us if you need further assistance.

 Azerbaijan: Mandatory Health Insurance Premiums Postponed until 2021

 The completion of the implementation of the mandatory Health Insurance program in the Republic of Azerbaijan have been postponed until January 1, 2021.

 It also should be noted that the application of the 50% discount on the amount of premiums to be paid from salaries up to AZN 8,000 in the non-oil/gas sector and the private sector will be extended until January 1, 2022.

 China: Employee Share Plans Securities Laws Update